VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-ASCII Art: Displays a "Padlock" graphic to emphasize the security theme.
+ASCII Art: Displays a "Padlock" graphic in a monospaced TextBlock to emphasize the security theme.

-Typing Effect: Simulates real-time typing with a 30ms delay between characters for a conversational feel.
+Typing Effect: Simulates real-time typing with a 30ms delay per character in the chat display for a conversational feel.